mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 In summary, this configuration is important when implementing a load balancer because it determines how incoming client requests are received, which backend servers they are forwarded to, and how the health and availability of these servers are monitored.
 Proper configuration and management of these settings are crucial for ensuring that the load balancer operates effectively, efficiently balances the load, and provides high availability for the application or service it serves.

-Now we can create the `Config` model for capturing the aforementioned idea:
+Now we can create the `Config` model under `domain` package for capturing the aforementioned idea:

 ```scala
 package com.rockthejvm.loadbalancer.domain